nmwilk/flutter-architecture-minis/state_injection/README.md

 The example shows a main screen

 - whose state is persisted across Widget build calls anywhere up the Widget hierarchy.
-- whose state has a dependency another state that is a single app instance.
+- whose state has a dependency on another state that is a single app instance.

 And a sub screen that accesses the same single app instance via a BlocProvider, so it doesn't need to be injected directly.